 When it comes to understanding black bears and their behaviour, misconceptions often abound, leading to unnecessary fear and conflict.
 One frequently asked question is, “Do black bears eat humans?”

-To answer this question, let’s delve into black bear physiology, biology, diet, behaviour, and recorded interactions with humans.
+To answer this question, let’s dive into black bear physiology, biology, diet, behaviour, and recorded interactions with humans.

 Unique Physiological Traits of Black Bears